hidelab/sharc-bcbio/Claire_bcbio_doc.md

 ### Creating batch script to run bcbio

 Now you need to set up your SGE file that will direct bcbio to the samples and tell it what to do with them.
+Bear in mind how long this will take - **if you don't allow enough time then your job will get aborted whether you like it or not.
+Always over estimate.
+96 hours is the most you can request on sharc**

 Staying in your project folder, type `nano youranalysisname.SGE`, and paste:
 ```
 #!/bin/bash
-#$ -l rmem=40G -l mem=40G
+#$ -l rmem=25G -l mem=25G
 #$ -pe openmp 8
 #$ -j y
-#$ -l h_rt=48:00:00
+#$ -l h_rt=96:00:00
 #$ -m bea
 #$ -M youremailaddress@whatever.something